sfxworks/sfxworks.net/content/posts/harbor-proxy/index.md

 And that's about it.
 Uhh.
 To test:

 ## Testing
-Tail the harbor registry log really quick:
+Tail the harbor registry log:

 `kubectl logs -f -n harbor deployment/harbor-harbor-registry -c registry`